homegamesio/homegames-core/README.md

 # homegames
 #### Play games at home

-Play simple browser-based games on a local network with your friends.
+Play simple browser-based games on a local network.

 `npm install` and `node app_server.js`, then `node game_server.js`.